-In 2013–2014, CGEIP reviewed, discussed, and developed an annual report and four-year periodic review processes.
-This assessment plan was later voted on and adopted by Faculty Senate in March 2015.
+The Assessment Plan was revised and voted on and the revised General Education Assessment Plan was adopted by Faculty Senate in February 2018.
 Below are principles and purpose for the review of courses in General Education at Missouri State University.

 Principles for Course Review

 - General education assessment should be meaningful and useful to those teaching the course.

 - General education assessment should be ongoing and cyclical.

 - General education assessment is collaborative and should not fall on the shoulders of one faculty member or department head but should promote conversations about student learning.

 - General education courses submitted an assessment plan with the course proposal.
 The council understands that assessment plans may need to be modified and streamlined to promote the use and efficacy of the process.